pruby/otp-brute-test/README.md

 `http://127.0.0.1:3000/check?code=123456`

-It will return "BAD" for invalid requests to this endpoint (i.e. missing a code), "NO" for an incorrect guess and "OK" for a correct one.
+It will return code 400 with a body of "BAD" for invalid requests to this endpoint (i.e. missing a code), code 401 with body "NO" for an incorrect guess and code 200 with body "OK" for a correct one.
 It otherwise does nothing with the code.